-Raul Matta. is counsel for BB.
-Matta has no ownership in, nor control of BB's business.
-Matta is apart of the Law Offices of Marvin Cable in which they are paid to provide legal guidance and legal services relating to BB's potential Marijuana Establishment.
-Please feel free to reach out to the Law Offices of Marvin Cable for any more questions.
+Marvin Cable, Esq. is counsel for BB.
+Attorney Cable has no ownership in, nor control of BB's business.
+Attorney Cable is paid to provide legal guidance and legal services relating to BB's potential Marijuana Establishment.

 Marvin Cable, Esq.'s contact information is as follows: